daniel5151/ANESE/README.md

 ANESE (Another NES Emulator) is a Nintendo Entertainment System Emulator written for fun and learning.

-ANESE strives to be a accurate NES emulator, even at the expense of performance.
+ANESE strives to be a accurate NES emulator, but not _too_ accurate. i.e: cycle accuracy yes, but things like bus-conflicts and other hardware minutia... no.

 I am aiming for clean, performant C++11 code, with a emphasis on readability.

 Also, for the sake of _cross-platform_ support, I am trying to keep the code portable and standard conforming.

+Lastly, I actively avoiding looking at the source codes of other NES emulators, since IMO, doing so would make the challenge of writing your own a lot less fun
+:smile:

 ## Building